calebclayreagor/DELAY/README.md

                    --max_epochs 100
 ```

+- Generally, use ``batch_size`` equal to the number of genes in the dataset to avoid biased training
+- For best results, use largest tolerable ``lr_init`` over thousands of epochs (empirical observation)
 - By default, DELAY will save the single best model from training in ``lightning_logs/output_dir``

 ### Predicting gene regulation across all TF-target pairs using finetuned models